kyleiwaniec/w205Project/README.md

 . provision/bootstrap.sh
 ```

-user is prompted to add twitter keys and aws keys in the bootstrap script.
+You will be prompted to add your Twitter keys and AWS keys in the bootstrap script.
-flume keywords have been set to top 100 words on twitter.

 Run the scheduler:
 ```
-crontab simple_shed_cron.txt
+crontab cron/simple_shed_cron.txt
 ```

 Watch it here: `tail -f /data/cronlog.log`